pizzo1jr/Employee-Tracker/README.md

 Inquirer
 https://www.npmjs.com/package/inquirer
 PLEASE NOTE: With this you will need to run inquirer at its form of 8.0.0 in order for this to work properly

+## Tests
+No tests were run at this time.
+No tests needed

+## Contributors
+No contributions at this time!
+Thank you!

 ## Repo